Richard Strozzi-Heckler: Early life and education

 Strozzi-Heckler spent his early life in a military family, periodically moving to different naval bases.
 In early adolescence, he began studying martial arts, beginning with judo, then karate, and jiujitsu.
-He excelled in athletics while in high school and was awarded a scholarship to San Diego State College in San Diego, California where he was named All-American in track and field.
+He excelled in athletics while in high school and was awarded a scholarship to San Diego State College in San Diego, California, where he was named All-American in track and field.

 After a Marine Corps tour of duty in the mid-1960s, Strozzi-Heckler traveled throughout Asia studying yoga and meditation.
-He returned to the United States, eventually earning a Ph.D. in clinical psychology from Saybrook University with an emphasis on mind-body connection.
+He returned to the United States, eventually earning a Ph.D. in clinical psychology from Saybrook University with an emphasis on the mind-body connection.